ksu-cis300-master/Homework-3-F24-Instructions-ApollonianGasket/index.md

 An Apollonian gasket is a fractal pattern constructed as follows:

-1. Draw three circles, each of which is tangent to the other two (i.e., intersects at a single point), at three distinct points.
+1. Draw three circles, each of which is tangent to the other two (i.e., intersects at a single point) such that there are three distinct points at which two circles meet.
 One of these circles should contain the other two in its interior.
 For example:
    <img src="first3.png" alt="The first three circles in the Apollonian gasket construction." style="zoom:67%;" />
    We can think of this step as forming the root of a tree *t*.
 2. There are now two regions bounded by these three circles.
 We can think of these regions as children of the root of *t*.
 For each node in *t* other than the root, we add a circle tangent to the three circles bounding the region.
 Each circle added in this way forms three new regions, which form three children of the region containing the circle that was added.
 For example, adding a circle to the region on the right yields the following: